-|Will and Katy walked towards the bus station.
+|Will and Katy walked to the bus station.
 From a distance, they saw bus 18 already cautiously maneuvering up the slope.

-“We run, double-time it”, Will mumbled, as he hit the road.
+“We run, double-time it,” Will mumbled as he hit the road.

 Katy nearly could keep track of him.
 She struggled with the strap of her shoulder bag and the shopper she carried in her left hand.
 Packed with books this time, she had put in six to show her classmates.
-Maybe it was time for an e-reader she hinted when leaving the house.
+Maybe it was time for an e-reader, she hinted when leaving the house.
 Her mom nodded: a good idea.
 She would search the Internet for bargains.
-Until then Katy should carry her load just the same.
+Until then, Katy should carry her load just the same.

-“Make it snappy Katy” he yelled at her, “he will leave soon.”They both boarded, held their electronic cards against the reader and plumped down in the seats.
+“Make it snappy, Katy,” he yelled at her, “he will leave soon.”They both boarded, held their electronic cards against the reader, and plumped down in the seats.

-The bus driver closed the door and the bus left.
+The bus driver closed the door, and the bus left.
 Apparently, the man was in a hurry since he took the turn all of a sudden.
 The passengers, four in total, got shaken to and fro.
 Remarks were imminent.

-She looked cautiously around and nudged Will eventually, who was hanging backward in his seat with his eyes closed.
-“Will, is this okay, I don’t recognize the streets any longer.”Will startled awake and looked out of the window.
-“You are right, this is the wrong route, I’ll ask the driver.”
+She looked cautiously around and nudged Will eventually, hanging backward in his seat with his eyes closed.
+“Will is this okay?
+I don’t recognize the streets any longer.”Will startled awake and looked out of the window.
+“You are right; this is the wrong route; I’ll ask the driver.”

 Walking to the front, holding the grips at the different seats, he bent over to the bus driver.
-“Can I ask you something, this is still bus 18, isn’t it?””Yes, indeed,” the man behind the wheel assured him.
+“Can I ask you something?
+This is still bus 18, isn’t it?”
+Yes, indeed,” the man behind the wheel assured him.
 “Do you drive another route tonight?
 I don’t recognize any of the streets.
-We have to go to Gondolier Quay.”Will looked through the front window into the dark, noticing they were on the highway instead of on the old city lanes.”
+We have to go to the Gondolier Quay.”Will looked through the front window into the dark, noticing they were on the highway instead of on the old city lanes.”

 The driver looked in his rear end mirror first before talking to Will again.
-“We have a special bus route for our passengers tonight”, he smiled a little smile.
+“We have a special bus route for our passengers tonight,” he smiled a little smile.
 You sit still now. ”

 But Will didn’t take that so well.
-“Can we go off here, we can take another bus to our destination.”
+“Can we go off here?
+We can take another bus to our destination.”

-“That’s not possible I’m afraid, and for two reasons,” the bus driver answered.
+“That’s not possible, I’m afraid, and for two reasons,” the bus driver answered.

-“First of all, we don’t stop at the highway, that’s prohibited, and second, I have my instructions for the evening, we only stop at our destination.”
+“First of all, we don’t stop at the highway, that’s prohibited, and second, I have my instructions for the evening; we only stop at our destination.”

-Will turned reddish, but saw the man’s face: not another word would come out of that one.
+Will turned reddish but saw the man’s face: not another word would come out of that one.
 He turned around and sat down next to Katy again.
-“Something strange is going on here,” he whispered, “we are on the highway and it looks like we are not getting off but at the destination point, wherever that may be.”
+“Something strange is going on here,” he whispered, “we are on the highway, and it looks like we are not getting off but at the destination point, wherever that may be.”

-Katy pulled her eyebrows and she decided to seek redress with the bus driver.
-In the meantime the other passengers had noticed too there was something the matter, so the three of them walked up to the front.
+Katy pulled her eyebrows, and she decided to seek redress with the bus driver.
+In the meantime, the other passengers had noticed too there was something the matter, so the three of them walked up to the front.

 The bus driver wasn’t disconcerted at all and repeated with patience what he had told Will earlier.
 They left in disappointment and went back to their seats.

 Will and Katy looked at one another.
-“We should phone the police, this looks like kidnapping to me.
+“We should phone the police; this looks like kidnapping to me.
 I don’t understand.
 Can’t we do something?”
 Katy said while fumbling in her shopper.
 But Will didn’t have the answer either.

-After fifteen minutes the bus left the highway and parked in front of a big building.
+After fifteen minutes, the bus left the highway and parked in front of a big building.

-The bus driver pushed a button and the doors were open.
-“Bus stop, you are expected in this hotel”.
+The bus driver pushed a button, and the doors were open.
+“Bus stop, you are expected in this hotel.”
 He took his briefcase and disappeared into the night before anybody could do or say anything.

-One by one the passengers left the bus, Will and Katy first, followed by the young man and the old lady.
+One by one, the passengers left the bus, Will, and Katy first, followed by the young man and the old lady.